martin-conur/quacking-quack/README.md

-# DuckDB Rust extension template
+# Quaking Quack
+This is a **simple Rust stemmer** implemented as a DuckDB extension.
+It provides a scalar function that operates on `VARCHAR` columns, allowing users to perform stemming on text data directly within DuckDB.

-This is an **experimental** template for Rust based extensions based on the C Extension API of DuckDB.
-The goal is to turn this eventually into a stable basis for pure-Rust DuckDB extensions that can be submitted to the Community extensions repository
+This project is based on the Rust DuckDB extension template, which provides a foundation for building pure-Rust DuckDB extensions.

 Features:
 - No DuckDB build required